chipoku/PaintFP/README.md

 	3. Clear all screen - Implemented in v1.1.1_beta
 	4. Help menu - Implemented in v1.1.1_beta
 	5. Colors - Implemented in v1.1.1_beta
-	6. Select color menu - In development
+	6. Select color menu - Implemented in v1.2_beta
-	7. Select cursor menu - In development
+	7. Select cursor menu - you may change color in v1.2_beta/In development
 	8. Save/Load - In development
 	9. Efficient & beautiful code - Never